 An IPO stands for Initial Public Offerings.
-A corporate may bring capital up in the equity market by way of initial public offer, rights issue or private situation.
-An Initial Public Offer (IPO) is the offering of securities to general society in the equity market.
+A company may bring capital up in the equity market by way of IPO, rights issue or private situation.
+An IPO is the offering of securities to general society in the equity market.
 It is the biggest source of assets with long or infinite development for the organization.

 Advantage of offer IPO